lispeak/core/README.md

 ## Morphology

-The basic idea of Lispeak morphology is a word symmetry.
-In every language we have a lot of word pairs with opposite meaning like left/right, dark/light, past/future, greater/less, stay/move, beautiful/ugly, etc. In Lispeak all of these pairs are being formed on morphological level.
+The basic idea of Lispeak morphology are symmetries.

 ### Symmetry 1: static/dynamic words